fictionco/fiction/@docs/overview/core-concepts/index.md

 ---
 title: Core Concepts, Goals and Philosophy
-description: What is Factor and why is it useful?
-Learn how it solves common development problems and how it compares to alternative approaches.
+description: Learn the core concepts, goals, and philosophy behind Factor platform.
 sub: true
 ---

 # Core Concepts

-If you want to build a solid app or website that will stand the test of time; than you better do your homework.
+If you want to build a solid app then you better do your homework.
 Here we'll walk through some of the problems we've encountered and explain the design choices that make Factor ideal to solve them.

 ## Problems and Solutions

 ### Working Across Environments (Portability)

 **Problem**
-Today, the most common CMS structure&mdash;used by tools like WordPress, Drupal, Ghost, etc.&mdash; is to combine everything together into one giant "monolith."
+The most common CMS structure&mdash;used by tools like WordPress, Drupal, Ghost, etc.&mdash; is to combine everything together into one giant "monolith."
 That means the code for your your database, image storage, email, app all live together in the same install.

 While this may have certain advantages, there is one massive problem that arises: _you can't work easily across environments_.
 In other words, your development work and production work are always going to be different.
 This leads to challenges because things that work locally, might break when you push to production.